NFT-DAO/NFT-Metadata/README.md

 ## Developers

 For development of the metadata subject go to [Development](Development/).
 Each folder will have its own README to guide users further.
 Each sections description should be no more than a few sentences.

+## Licensing

+See [LICENSE](LICENSE.txt) file.
+NFT-DAO Metadata is licensed by NFT-DAO LCC under the Apache license.